abdeldev007/tax_calculator/README.md

   Tax Calculator is a simple project to learn more about Flutter for beginners  .

-This is a very simple tax calculator i made to start practicing dart language with Flutter Engine  . the UI design is inspired by[ this guy from dibbble ](https://dribbble.com/shots/2295984-Calculator)
+This is a very simple tax calculator i made to start practicing dart language with Flutter Engine  . the UI design is inspired by[ this guy from dribbble ](https://dribbble.com/shots/2295984-Calculator)

 , i tried to add my touch to the design and make the app functional using some Flutter packages like :